gnome-terminator/docs/source/gettingstarted.rst

 Insert terminal number
 -----------------------------------

 These shortcuts let you enumerate your terminals.
-It is handy if you need to login to a number of sequentially numbered machines.
+It can be handy if you need to login to a number of sequentially numbered machines.
 With multiple terminals the ordering may seem strange, but this is due to the nature of the splitting and the order in which the splits were